Have you ever had a question about United Way of Cumberland County? If so, you’ve come to the right place.

 Who oversees United Way of Cumberland County?

 UWCC is a local, volunteer-led organization.
-They are governed by a local Board of Directors who represent many sectors with Cumberland County.
+They are governed by a local Board of Directors who represent many sectors within Cumberland County.
 The Board develops the strategic direction, sets policies, and ensures capable staffing.
 UWCC has full-time employees who work with the Board of Directors and other leadership and community volunteers.
-Click here for a list of our Board members.

 How is United Way of Cumberland County connected to other United Ways?